kumatheworld/kurose-ross-solutions/main.typ

 + Those are what a packet is called in each layer.
 + A router processes the network layer.
 A link-layer switch processes the link layer.
 A host processes all five layers.
 + A self-replicating malware is malicious software that continues to infect hosts through the Internet from an already infected host.
++ A botnet can be created by forming a network of infected hosts.
+The attacker can then have the compromised hosts blast traffic at the target.
 #set enum(numbering: "P1.")
 == Wireshark Lab